Brunch & Batter

 • 1 dry pint (about 2½ cups) cherry or grape tomatoes, halved

-• 1-2 peaches, sliced into wedges
+• 1-2 medium peaches, sliced into wedges

-• 8 oz. burrata cheese, room temperature
+• 8 ounces burrata cheese, room temperature

 • ¼ cup torn fresh basil